mlc-ai/mlc-llm/docs/index.rst

          .. tab :: PC

-            MLC-LLM already provided a set of prebuilt models which you can deploy directly, check the :doc:`model-zoo` for the list of supported models.
+            MLC-LLM provided a set of prebuilt models that you can run directly without compile models by your self, check :ref:`off-the-shelf-models` and see if your model is in the list.

+            In other cases, you need you build your own models.

             .. tabs ::